 Stanley Sheppard won the prestigious People’s Award at this year’s Irish FA McDonald’s Community Awards.

-The awards are now in their 16th year and recognise the incredible work and commitment of volunteers within grassroots football in Northern Ireland.
+The awards, now in their 16th year, recognise the incredible work and commitment of volunteers within grassroots football in Northern Ireland.

-This year's ceremony took place on Thursday 23 November at the Guildhall in Derry-Londonderry.
+The presentation ceremony took place this evening at the Guildhall in Derry-Londonderry.
 More than 180 guests were there to celebrate and recognise the highest ever number of nominations across nine regional and national award categories.

 The People’s Award For Outstanding Contribution To Football recognised Stanley Sheppard’s 30-plus years of coaching and administration of grassroots football clubs.

 He currently works with the Lisburn Junior Invitational Football League where he is up at 6am on a matchday checking the pitches and ensuring the league goes ahead every Saturday.

 Special guests included McDonald’s NI football ambassador Pat Jennings, former Northern Ireland international Jim Magilton and the Deputy Mayor of Derry City & Strabane District Council John Boyle who helped celebrate the stars of grassroots football in Northern Ireland.